recession Lessons

 An alum of Oklahoma State University who graduated with Honors in Journalism Advertising, Margie boasts an outstanding track record of helping business owners strategically grow their revenue through broadcast, streaming and digital solutions.

-Margie and her husband Tim have been married for 23 years.
-The couple and their two children live in Littleton, CO, a suburb of Denver.
-Their son, Ryan, attends the University of Colorado Boulder, and their daughter, Mary, is in high school.
-In their spare time, the Chilsons enjoy travel, hiking in the picturesque Rocky Mountains, cooking, watching movies, and cheering on their kids in various sporting events.
+Margie and her husband Tim have been married since 1998.
+The couple live in Morrison, CO, a suburb of Denver.
+Their son, Ryan, recently graduated from the University of Colorado Boulder, and their daughter, Mary, is attending Boise State University.

 Jim Stoos is SVP, Revenue Drives at JDA.media.

-For over 20 years, Jim has crafted successful marketing programs for hundreds of local businesses.
+For over 25 years, Jim has crafted successful marketing programs for thousands of local businesses.

-His expansive media experience includes delivering significant advertising results utilizing broadcast, digital, cable, and radio.
+Jim’s expansive media experience has been filled with delivering significant advertising results utilizing broadcast, digital, cable, and radio.

 His specialty is helping small-to-medium-sized businesses address sales and marketing challenges while developing game-changing strategies with real-world creative solutions.